Introduction

 With Events Module (automated):

-- Notification - What users receive (email, push, socket message)
+- Notification - What subscribers receive (email, push, socket message)

 Notification Channels